Clicky

 Riviera

-With food that looks as good as it tastes, you will want to photograph it before eating it.
-Enjoy fresh cod medallions, braised beef tail, mussels stuffed with prawn, and beef carpaccio with almonds.
-Don’t miss the tiramisu or white chocolate cake with yoghurt for dessert.
+Riviera offers food as beautiful as it tastes—perfect for Instagram before eating.
+Try fresh cod medallions, braised beef tail, mussels stuffed with prawn, and beef carpaccio with almonds.
+Finish with tiramisu or white chocolate cake with yoghurt.

 Al Grill

 Al Grill is a five-star restaurant with a cosy atmosphere.
-The steaks are grilled to perfection and the sides are divine.
-T-bones, porterhouse, or ribeye steaks are just a few of the choices.
-They also have ribs, chicken, pizza, and pork.
-The cheesecake is fantastic, too.
+Enjoy perfectly grilled steaks—T-bones, porterhouse, or ribeye—and sides.
+They also serve ribs, chicken, pizza, pork, and a fantastic cheesecake.

 Hostaria Osottoosopra

-Here you can start with tomato gazpacho, artichoke hearts, or sauteed mussels and add some spaghetti, ravioli, or paccheri.
-Top it off with the fish of the day, beef cheek with wine sauce, liver with porridge, or Vicentine style codfish.
-Pair it with one of their amazing wines and delicious dessert.
+Start with tomato gazpacho, artichoke hearts, or sautéed mussels, then move on to spaghetti, ravioli, or paccheri.
+Enjoy fish of the day, beef cheek with wine sauce, liver with porridge, or Vicentine style codfish, paired with exquisite wines and desserts.

 Mexican Cuisine